Laman2005/MLDL/README.md

 While the writer is active, no readers are allowed to access the files.

 **Logging in the code:**
-Every read and write operation is logged, including the file being accessed, the number of readers, the active writer status, and the file content.
+At this step every read and write operation is logged, including the file being accessed, the number of readers, the active status of the writer, and the file content.

 **Termination of the program:**
-The program will run until all reader threads finish and the writer thread completes its operations.
+The program will run until that moment when all reader threads finish and the writer thread completes its operations.

 **Example Output**
 In the terminal, you will see the output similar to the following for reader and writer threads: